 ReSound vs Oticon at a Glance

 On the other hand, ReSound strives to make its hearing aids both accessible and functional.
-There are many pieces of technology that can only be found in ReSound devices.
+There are many pieces of technology that can only be found in ReSound devices such as made-for-iPhone technology.
 Which company is right for you will depend on your specific needs.
-Let’s take a closer look at some of the features each of these companies provides.

 ReSound also has a vast library of different apps and accessories to enhance your hearing aid usage further.
 The accessories include microphones, streamers, and more.
 ReSound’s apps also allow you to track the hearing aid’s battery and change its volume, so you can make adjustments without seeing a specialist.
 The hearing aids are equipped with Bluetooth connectivity, which lets you stream the sounds of your TV or phone directly to the aid.

 Oticon generally has more options when choosing the style and model of your hearing aid.
 Oticon has all the same styles as ReSound, but with more model options as well, which increases your choices exponentially.
 A huge aspect that sets Oticon apart is its commitment to catering to different needs.
 For example, there are hearing aids designed to diminish background noise or to help with profound hearing loss.